1. What trends are shaping the future in the business world?

 People now play a central role in the organisation, where there is an increasing attempt to humanise the process of HR management as well of the organisation as a whole.

-3. Considering that most aftermarket companies are small and don't have a marketing function, what marketing strategies can be implemented in this context?
+3. Considering that most aftermarket companies are small and don't have a marketing responsible, what strategies can be implemented?

-These companies must focus very strictly on their market, no matter how small it may be, and look not only at communication and advertising – market(ing) is much more than this - but at what their business offers in terms of differentiation:
+These companies must focus very strictly on their market, however small it may be, and look not just at communication and advertising - market(ing) is much more than this - but at what my business offers in terms of differentiation:

-Those who do this exercise with a vision aligned with their business are thinking strategically and are in a position to consider the next steps in their operation and in future developments.
+Those who carry out this exercise aligned with their business are thinking strategically and are in a position to consider the next steps in their operation and future developments.

-The size of the company is not the main obstacle in this dynamic, but the will, ambition, and mindset of professionals, managers, or directors in wanting to make a difference and achieve something more through their businesses, fostering a thought oriented to the whole reality.
+The size of the company is not the main obstacle in this dynamic, but the will, ambition and mindset of the professionals and managers who want to make a difference and achieve something more through their business, nurturing a mindset that is focused on reality.

-4. Looking at the diversity of technologies today used in marketing, is it also important to know how to use these tools in the best way?
+4. Looking at the diversity of technologies used in marketing today, is it important to be an expert in all of them?

 The most relevant thing is to understand where we are in our business and, with that, realize what are our needs in technological terms.
 This is the logic, because only by evaluating the weak points and determining from this level where we can improve or increase our offer, will it make sense to go to the market to select this or that tool to "connect" to our business.

-5. What good marketing practices can be adopted by aftermarket companies?
+5. What good marketing practices can be adopted by atermarket companies?

 Firstly (and reinforcing a previous point), we should know who our customers are.
 Segmentation is essential.